What are the protections against click fraud?

 Click Monitoring

-Our click monitoring system checks all incoming clicks and uses sophisticated algorithms to detect patterns.
-Confirmed invalid clicks from these sources are automatically blocked.
-Possible invalid clicks are reported to our engineers for advanced analysis and investigation.
+Our click monitoring system checks all incoming clicks and uses sophisticated algorithms to detect unusual patterns.
+Possible invalid clicks and impressions are automatically flagged and reported to our engineers for analysis and investigation.
+When a source is confirmed, it is added to the blocked list.

 Ad Restrictions